csconfederation/rulebook/docs/2_league-info.md

             - **2.6.2.1.1.3**&emsp;The backer pool will write a short rationale to send to any rejected applicants.
 Members of the backer pool may also discuss their own judgement with any rejected applicants, but may not discuss any specific sensitive info/incidents or the opinions/experiences of other pool members.

-        - **2.6.2.1.2**&emsp;You must have participated in at least one season of CSC
+        - **2.6.2.1.2**&emsp;You must have participated in at least one season of CSC.

         - **2.6.2.1.3**&emsp;You may not currently have any serious strikes or more than two normal strikes.

-        - **2.6.2.1.4**&emsp;You must not have been removed (or resigned to avoid removal) as admin in the past three seasons
+        - **2.6.2.1.4**&emsp;You must not have been removed (or resigned to avoid removal) as admin in the past three seasons.

         - **2.6.2.1.5**&emsp;Admin candidates that pass the Backer Pool will have their strike counts for each strike category published by the mod committee.

-    - **2.6.2.2**&emsp;Only CSC members who participated in the previous season as a player or staff member are eligible to vote in the admin election.
+    - **2.6.2.2**&emsp;Only CSC members who participated in the previous season as a player or Staff member are eligible to vote in the admin election.

     - **2.6.2.3**&emsp;If there is suspected abuse, severe inactivity to the detriment of the league, or misuse of power or authority by an Admin, then an investigation for possible removal shall be made.